Skip to main content

 Features:

-Often unrecognized by teachers and students.
+Often unrecognised by teachers and students.

-Influences student behavior and social norms.
+Influences student behaviour and social norms.

 Can reinforce social inequalities.